IACS-Biocomputing/process-mining-RWD/README.md

 # Code Stroke analysis using process mining on RWD datasets
-The current repository contain the materials to reproduce the Code Stroke analyses using process mining from RWD datasets detailed in the paper "*Construction of Empirical Clinical Pathways Process Models from Multiple Real-World Datasets*".
+The current repository contain the materials to reproduce the Code Stroke analyses using process mining from RWD datasets detailed in the paper "*Construction of Empirical Care Pathways Process Models from Multiple Real-World Datasets*".

 ## Repository contents